BrianWill/pigeon/docs/go-pigeon-notes.md

 If computers were infinitely fast--that is, if any amount of code could be fully executed instantaneously--we’d have no real reason to parcel out the work of our programs to multiple threads.
 Sadly, in the real world, all code takes some amount of time to execute, so to speed things up, we sometimes want to multi-thread our programs.

-However, StaticPigeon takes from the Go language a feature called ***goroutines***.
+However, GoPigeon takes from the Go language a feature called ***goroutines***.
 A goroutine is a thread of execution managed by the language runtime rather than by the OS.
-In my StaticPigeon program, I can simultaneously have many, many goroutines (thousands or even hundreds of thousands): the runtime creates some number of actual OS threads (usually one for each CPU core in the system) and then schedules the goroutines to run in the threads.
+In my GoPigeon program, I can simultaneously have many, many goroutines (thousands or even hundreds of thousands): the runtime creates some number of actual OS threads (usually one for each CPU core in the system) and then schedules the goroutines to run in the threads.

 So say we have 4 OS threads and 100 goroutines.
 The OS decides which (if any) of the 4 threads should run at any moment, and the runtime decides which goroutines should run in these 4 threads.